MinghuiChen43/awesome-deep-phenomena/README.md

   - Sébastien Bubeck, Mark Sellke.
   - Key Word: Overparameterized Memorization; Lipschitz Neural Network.
   - <details><summary>Digest</summary> A puzzling phenomenon in deep learning is that models are trained with many more parameters than what this classical theory would suggest.
 We propose a theoretical explanation for this phenomenon.
 We prove that for a broad class of data distributions and model classes, overparametrization is necessary if one wants to interpolate the data smoothly.
 Namely we show that smooth interpolation requires d times more parameters than mere interpolation, where d is the ambient data dimension.

+- Noether's Learning Dynamics: Role of Symmetry Breaking in Neural Networks. [[paper]](https://arxiv.org/abs/2105.02716)
+  - Hidenori Tanaka, Daniel Kunin.
+  - Key Word: Geometry of Learning Dynamics; Symmetry Breaking.
+  - <details><summary>Digest</summary> The paper develops a theoretical framework to investigate the "geometry of learning dynamics" in neural networks and uncovers the significance of explicit symmetry breaking in achieving efficiency and stability.
+It introduces "kinetic symmetry breaking" (KSB) as a condition where the kinetic energy breaks the symmetry of the potential function and applies Noether's theorem to derive "Noether's Learning Dynamics" (NLD) as a result.

 - Analyzing Monotonic Linear Interpolation in Neural Network Loss Landscapes. [[paper]](https://arxiv.org/abs/2104.11044)
   - James Lucas, Juhan Bae, Michael R. Zhang, Stanislav Fort, Richard Zemel, Roger Grosse.